gobridge/gdn/events/001_event.md

 Learn how your fellow Gophers learnt Go, are continuing to learn, as well as getting some recommended learning resources.

 The event will be hosted by Angelica Hill, and Wilken Rivera.
-It will feature a range of wonderful speakers from across the community, and across the world, speaking about what they’ve found helpful learning, resources they recommend, as well as tips & tricks to when learning Go.
+It will feature a range of wonderful speakers from across the community, and across the world, speaking about what they’ve found helpful learning, resources they recommend, as well as tips & tricks when learning Go.

 All the chatter during the event will be in the #learngomeetup Slack channel in Gophers slack.